GarciaInes/Scrum-Mastering/Refinement/Antipatterns.md

 ### Monologs
 Does everyone have a similar air time?
 Do people contribute to the items discussed?
 * Antidote: its ok to pause, and gear back to the upcoming common goal, and the pieces that supports it.
+* Also rotate, perhaps each team member covers one item, that gives everyone a voice and makes it more involved by default

 ### Cluelessness
 Lack of synch within the team, no clear idea